JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/77330289/146937239-cafbce2a-0c49-4b01-bcd3-afd7c12de78d.png)

-Benchmarking was suggested as an extra step.
-I completed this extra step and will be shown in the standout suggestions section.

 The seventh and final step in this project was to creat, publish and Consume a pipeline.
 The following screenshots shows that I created, published and consumed a pipeline.

 The three screenshot that follow shows that the pipeline runs was completed successfully.